teddycool/NetBridgeLogger/README.md

-NetBridgeLogger is a raspberry pi with a WiFi, Ethernet, BT, a realtime clock and some sensors, leds, buttons and a switch.
+NetBridgeLogger is a raspberry pi with a WiFi, Ethernet, BT, a realtime clock and some  leds.
 The netbridge-part will connetc wiFi and Ethernet.
 (IE use an andriod shared internetconnection in a local network)